ValiJafariAghdam/collaboration-demo/README.md

 ## File Deswcriptions
 - file app.txt information for application and how use it.
-- file ci.yml information for yml and how to use it.
+- file ci.yml information for yml and how to use it...